hamiltont/dockerfiles/services/plex/README.md

 This is a Dockerfile to set up (https://plex.tv/ "Plex Media Server") - (https://plex.tv/)

+Ensure that you manually run "Optimize Database" inside of Plex after you first turn this container on and add all your media.

 ---

 Everything below assumes you are *not* using --net=host and wish to instead use the